 The new Ford Focus road car was launched in July 1998 in Europe, as the successor of the glorious Escort.
 The Focus was designed following Ford’s New Edge styling philosophy, first seen in the Ford Ka in 1996.
-As other manufacturers, Ford tried to boost their marketing strategy by building a winning rally car, in one of the eras when the WRC had more social impact, and up to seven manufacturers were fighting for the title.
+Like other manufacturers, Ford tried to boost their marketing strategy by building a winning rally car, in one of the eras when the WRC had a bigger social impact, and up to seven manufacturers were fighting for the title.

 C.Sainz/L.Moya, Ford Focus RS WRC’00, Rally of Argentina 2000, ret.

 M-Sport had been commissioned by Ford to run their cars since 1997.
 In the spring of 1998, Ford Motorsport charged M-Sport Team Principal Malcolm Wilson to develop the factory’s new car, the Ford Focus WRC, then known as the C170 project.
 Günther Steiner, recently recruited from Prodrive as M-Sport Technical Manager, assumed the design and development of the new rally car, and he succeeded to finish it on time and budget.
 Development was done in close cooperation between Ford’s development centers at Dunton, UK and Cologne, Germany.